Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \subsection{Singularisation of Generalised First-Order Dependencies}

-As we explained in Section~\ref{sec:motivation}, we use the \emph{singularisation} technique by \citet{DBLP:conf/pods/Marnette09} to axiomatise the properties of equality in order to be able to analyse equality inferences.
-The key idea is that replicating the consequences of equality via congruence dependencies can be avoided if we modify the dependency bodies so that joins between body atoms take equalities into account.
+As we explained in Section~\ref{sec:answering:overview}, we use the \emph{singularisation} technique by \citet{DBLP:conf/pods/Marnette09} to axiomatise the properties of equality in order to be able to analyse equality inferences.
+The key idea is that replicating the consequences of equality via congruence axioms can be avoided if we modify the dependency bodies so that joins among body atoms take equalities into account.
 We discuss this intuition in detail in Example~\ref{ex:sg}.
 This idea was used to optimise sufficient conditions for chase termination and was shown to be very effective in practice \cite{DBLP:journals/jair/GrauHKKMMW13}.
-Furthermore, \citet{DBLP:journals/jodsn/CateHK16} applied singularisation to second-order dependencies, but their formulation does not take into account functional reflexivity dependencies for true function symbols and is thus incomplete: it \emph{does not} derive $\predQ(a_1)$ on Example~\ref{ex:run}.
-Completeness can easily be recovered by simply including functional reflexivity dependencies, but this prevents chase termination as we discuss in Example~\ref{ex:sg} below.
+Furthermore, \citet{DBLP:journals/jodsn/CateHK16} applied singularisation to second-order dependencies, but their formulation does not take into account functional reflexivity axioms and is thus incomplete: it \emph{does not} derive $\predQ(a_1)$ on Example~\ref{ex:run}.
+Completeness can easily be recovered by simply including functional reflexivity axioms, but this prevents chase termination as we discuss in Example~\ref{ex:sg} below.

 We next present a variant of singularisation that overcomes both issues.
-Intuitively, our formulation includes functional reflexivity dependencies, but these are restricted to only the `relevant' domain elements that occur in the interpretation of a relational predicate.
-In other words, functional reflexivity is restricted so that it derives only equalities that can affect the interpretation of relational predicates.
-We formalise this idea in Definition~\ref{def:sg}.
+Our formulation includes functional reflexivity restricted to only the `relevant' domain elements that occur in the interpretation of a relational predicate.
+In other words, functional reflexivity is restricted to derive only equalities that can affect a fact with a relational predicate.